Nocturne for Pit Orchestra

 The final performance unfolds as a process navigating between dissonance and harmony.
 The composition is on and on dismembered and recomposed while the structure contains both conducting and improvisation.

 The stone quarry - located in the desert of Hafeera - represents the very heart of sources extraction destined to construction.
 This landmark site has witnessed the transition between two economic eras.
-It came at a time of acceleration, accompanying the radical reconfiguration of the urban landscape and the shoreline.
+It came at a time of acceleration, accompanying the radical reconfiguration of the urban and extra-urban landscape and the shoreline.
 It is defined as a site of 'Modernity' and the project attempts to question this ‘modern’ identity and its ties with the past, still reverberating today.
 The performance was presented in the quarry itself, opened to the public for the very first time.